-- A. Strategic Risk- Strategic risk is the risk of pursuing the wrong investment strategy due to lack of clarity in investment beliefs, objectives and/or risk tolerance.
+A. Strategic Risk- Strategic risk is the risk of pursuing the wrong investment strategy due to lack of clarity in investment beliefs, objectives and/or risk tolerance.
 To the extent any of these decision components change, the Strategic Target Allocation may no longer be appropriate and may require review.
-To ensure that the Strategic Target Allocation remains appropriate: - a) The Strategic Target Allocation will be reviewed at least annually for reasonableness relative to significant economic and market changes or to changes in the Board's long-term goals and objectives. - b) A formal asset allocation study will be conducted at least every three years to verify or amend the targets. - c) A formal pension financial (asset-liability) study will be conducted at least every five years. - B. Strategy Implementation Risk Strategy Implementation Risk is the risk of losses or unmet expectations due to either poorly designed investment guidelines or Managers not following well designed guidelines or not delivering on expectations.
-These risks are managed through proper and timely initial and ongoing due diligence programs, portfolio oversight and monitoring, and a willingness to make timely changes when appropriate.
+To ensure that the Strategic Target Allocation remains appropriate:

+a) The Strategic Target Allocation will be reviewed at least annually for reasonableness relative to significant economic and market changes or to changes in the Board's long-term goals and objectives.

+- b) A formal asset allocation study will be conducted at least every three years to verify or amend the targets. - c) A formal pension financial (asset-liability) study will be conducted at least every six years. - C. Strategy Implementation Risk Strategy Implementation Risk is the risk that asset class portfolios and/or the total fund will underperform their strategic benchmarks or Asset Class Goals.
+Asset classes are invested to outperform their Benchmarks over 5 year periods, achieve their Asset Class Goal over longer time horizons and to not exceed risk expectations defined for them in the Asset Allocation Studies.

+For those asset classes where passive investment options exist, typically the traditional asset classes, implementation risk can be largely avoided by choosing the passive option.
+When active management is chosen in the traditional asset classes, some amount of implementation risk must be taken.
+For those asset classes where passive investment options do not exist, including all of the Alternative asset classes, implementation risk must be taken simply to implement strategic policy.

+The sources of implementation risk are events or conditions that cause specific investments or Managers to not perform as we expect them to.
+These risks are managed through initial and ongoing due diligence that identifies, estimates, monitors, reacts as appropriate and properly communicates these risks.

-C. Investment Risk Reporting
+D. Investment Risk Reporting

 Investment risk reporting is the responsibility of the risk management function.
-The reporting will be done at least quarterly through implementation of internal analytical resources and are expected to address the following areas at a minimum:
+The reporting will be done at least quarterly to senior management and the Board through implementation of internal analytical resources and are expected to address the following areas at a minimum: